emmcl/deco3000/README.md

 You will need to create a `.env` file in the root directory with the following:
 WORDWARE_API_KEY=your_key_here

 - Kaz & Alton you'll find ours in a .txt file in the zip folder or you can use your own
+- But you will still need to make the .env file and paste it there

 ## Running The Program
 In your terminal: